 People who do not repent but keep practicing homosexuality and other things that change God’s holy plan for marriage, as well as idolaters, thieves, greedy people, drunkards, slanders, and swindlers will not inherit God’s kingdom.

 What is remarkable about the Christians in Corinth to whom Paul wrote this letter?
 (See the first part of 6:11.)

 Some of the Christians in Corinth were former thieves.
-Some were former homosexuals, etc. (Today people often claim that with certain sins they are born that way, and they cannot change.)
+Some were former homosexuals, etc. (Today, people often claim that, with certain sins, they are born that way and cannot change.)